deco3500-2017/Wrinkle-Free/README.md

 </li>
 <li>If a team member didn't respond to a message, we would reach him directly.
 If we still cannot contact him, we will report this action to the DECO 3500 staffs.</li>
 </ol>

-<h3>5.3.
-The Testing Approach</h3>
-Next week, we planed to de the user testing of paper prototype.
-Firstly, test cases will be developed to observe the users’ reactions.
-Other than that, designers will record each action of a user and the timeslot the user spend to accomplish the tasks.Lastly, data recorded will be analysed to determine the performance of users in completing the tasks in order to find out whether our paper prototype is well designed.

-Testing Process:
-First of all, make sure everything is ready before participant arrives.
-For example, electronic prototype/paper prototype, questionnaire.
-In particular, do not let participants see the questionnaire until I hand it to them to fill out.

-Materials for participant: Electronico prototype/Paper prototype, questionnaire.
-Materials for observing: Observation sheets, recording tools(pen/notebook,mibile phone).

-Introduce the concept to the participants and give them high-level idea of what they will be doing today.
-Then give the participants more detailed instructions about the task what they will do.
-In addition to that, tell them how long will give them to work on the task.
-Then see if there are any questions from the participants before getting start and answer these questions.

-For example, when participant is ready, We will give them 10 minutes to finishe the defined tasks by paper prototype and ask them to start on the task:
-1. Search hobbies or passions by key words.
-2. Add friend or groups with common purpose and hobbies.
-3. Browse status and photo from friends.
-4. Share statue and photos with friends.
-Take video(optional) and take hand notes are two effective and efficient methods that will be used to observe and collect test data.

-Observational sheet:
-1. Take notes on what the participant say as they carry out the task.
-2. Take notes where the participant got puzzled or feel confused.
-3. If the participant goes a bit quiet, ask “what are you thinking now?” or “what are you working on now”.
-When time is up, say “great, we now have the information we need for that part of our session” or something like that.

-Next we will ask the participant to fill in the questionnaire after they finish the test.
-And check over the responses make sure that all parts have been filled out.
-Finally, tell the participant that the session is at an end.
-Thank the participant for their time.
-Let participant know that they are free to go.

-Example of questionnaire:

-Age:
-Gender:
-1. Have you ever used similar application before?
-2. Do you know the targets of this application?
-3. Are there any missing functions that you need?
-4. Do you find any bugs when you use this application?
-5. How you keep in touch  with your friends/family?
-6. How you share passions/hobbies with your friends/family?

-The following questions use 1-5 scale (from strongly disagree to strongly agree) to valuate the answer.

-1. Do you think the font of this application is big enough to see?

-2. Do you think it is easy to find where to start the task?

- 3. Are you satisfy with this application?

-4. Do you think it is easy to understand the layout and content of this application?

-5. If no, where and why?

-Moreover, other aspects of concept need to test:
-1. The aspects which user feel not good.
-2. The interface metaphor is suitable for users.
-3. Explore more functions that can be used in our application an easily accepted by users.

-Evaluation Method:
-The feedback of participants is really useful for us to improve my design and concept.
-There are two effective and efficient methods for data collection and evaluation.
-Firstly, interviews could be helpful method for me to collect data and evaluate.
-Interviews are typical and can be conducted face to face that aim at gathering both facts and insights.
-Secondly, we also can ask further questions or do any activities in plan (paper prototype) which are useful for further data collection and evaluation.
-Other methods would be both quantitative and qualitative.
-Basically, the efficiency of completing an action by a user will be presented in varied way of representations.
-For example, an average, maximun and minimum value will be calculated.
-Moreover, visual representations will be provided as well, graphs will be developed to help designer and following researchers to have a better understanding of the user group and the prototype itself

 <h2>5.
 Plan</h2>
 <h3>5.1.
 Key Deliverables</h3>